General

 Does the Central Portal for Government Legal Services provide live chat?

-No. this feature shall be available in Future.
+No. this feature shall be available in the future.

-What are the size and the type of the files that can be uploaded on the Government Entities Portal?
+What are the size and the type of the files that can be uploaded to the Government Entities Portal?

 All documents and files of maximum 2GB can be uploaded on the portal.